cmurphgarv/Horiseon_Refactor/README.md

 ## Description

-Refactored HTML to ensure accessibility requirements were met to optimize webpage for search engines.
-Also corrected issues with broken links and added more descriptive page titles.
+Refactored code to ensure accessibility requirements were met, to optimize page for search engine discovery, and to consolidate and streamline code.
+Corrected issues with broken links and added more descriptive page titles where needed.

 ## Installation